 CODE OF ETHICS

 As a chartered member of the National Association of REALTORS®, we are responsible for enforcing the REALTOR® Code of Ethics within our membership.
 Our REALTOR® members agree to subscribe to the Code in their daily business practices.
-Click Here to see a copy of the Code of Ethics.
+Click Here to see a copy of the 2022 Code of Ethics.
 The Code has also been translated into other languages for 2022 on NAR’s site.

 Although they may not form the basis of a formal written complaint, issues of courtesy and etiquette are important.
 All members are encouraged to practice and extend these professional courtesies in their day-to-day business practice.

 From time to time, disputes may arise in real estate transactions amongst REALTORS® or between a member of the public and a REALTOR®.
 Many common disputes arise out of lack of communication.
 Be sure to read this article.